 - Strict laws from governments against child labour

 Child labour is rampant in many countries like Asia and the middle east.
-However, the governments of these countries have not put serious laws in place to reduce or even prevent child labour.
-The lack of such laws is all the more reason to raise awareness about strict rules and why they are necessary to mitigate child labour worldwide.
+However, the governments of these countries have not put serious laws in place to reduce or even prevent child labor.
+The lack of such laws is all the more reason to raise awareness about strict rules and why they are necessary to mitigate child labor worldwide.

 For example, the government can charge heavy fines for people who employ children to work for them.

-All in all, it is critical to note that child labour is a complex, multi-faceted issue that has evolved for many years.
+All in all, it is critical to note that child labor is a complex, multi-faceted issue that has evolved for many years.
 The solution will also take many years to eradicate.
-This solution will require every person to be equally passionate about this issue and contributing in their own way to mitigating it.
+This solution will require every person to be equally passionate about this issue and contribute in their own way to mitigating it.

 The overall goal has to be to think of the welfare of the children and their future.
 Ultimately, it is vital to remember that all of this work is going toward the welfare of the country as well, since youth is the hope of the nation, after all.